aws-samples/aws-healthimaging-samples/ahi-batch-image-frame-retrieve/README.md

 ## Performance Tuning

 You can achieve very high download rates (saturate a 1Gbps residential internet connection, > 5Gbps from an EC2 instance) with this library.
-They key is to take advantage of HTTP/2 multiplexing and sending multiple requests over the same HTTP/2 connection.
-The download performance varies based on your bandwidth, latency and cpu power.
-Try tuning the following parameters in this order:
+They key is to take advantage multireading and HTTP/2 multiplexing.
+The download performance varies based on bandwidth, latency and cpu power.
+To tune your download performance, adjust each of the following settings in order:

 1. Number of concurrent requests per connection.
 2. Number of connections per thread.
 3. Number of download threads.
 4. Number of decode threads.

-If you saturate your CPU, you may want to consider improved hardware (faster and/or more CPU cores)

-NOTE - As of Nov 8, 2023, AWS HealthImaging will drop connections for high numbers of concurrent requests per connection.
-Dropped connections reduce your performance significantly so we recommend keeping the max number of requests per connection below 40
+The default values for each of these are relatively low.
+Adjust each one up until no further benefit is achieved, then go to the next one.
+For example, if increasing the number of concurrent requests does not yield any further speed benefit, try increasing connections per thread.
+Once connections per thread yields no benefit, try increasing the number of download threads.
+At some point you will either saturate your bandwidth or CPU in which case no further performance gains will be possible without increasing one or the other.

+NOTE - As of Nov 8, 2023, performance does not scale up beyond ~20 concurrent requests/connection and connections are dropped if the number is too high.
+We recommend staying below 20 concurrent requests and increasing the number of connections and threads accordingly.
+Higher numbers of concurrent requests/connection may be possible in the future.

 ## TODO